 - From May 26-August 1, 2015, you can take advantage of an Imagination Nights discount at the Georgia Aquarium.
 When you visit after 5:00 p.m. on Monday through Saturday, admission is $21.95 per person, regardless of age.

 - If you’re planning to visit multiple attractions in Atlanta, take advantage of the Atlanta CityPASS to save almost 50% on admission to five Atlanta-area attractions.
 The Atlanta CityPASS covers admission to The Georgia Aquarium, the World of Coca-Cola, the Inside CNN Studio Tour, Fernbank Museum of Natural History (includes IMAX, too) OR the Center for Civil & Human Rights, and Zoo Atlanta (includes All-Rides Wristband) OR the College Football Hall of Fame.
 It’s valid for nine days, and if you plan it right, you’ll have two full weekends + the weekdays in between to get to all of the attractions.

 - If you bring your ID or a copy of your birth certificate, you’ll get a free Total Ticket to the Georgia Aquarium on your birthday.

-- You can save a bit on Non-Seasonal & Seasonal Georgia Aquarium tickets + annual pass purchases, thanks to an offer from Gas South.
+- You can save a bit on Georgia Aquarium tickets or annual pass purchases, thanks to an offer from Gas South.

-And I’ll be wandering around Atlanta to see this:
+And I enjoy wandering around Atlanta to see this:

 Dolphins on Parade is a public art project featuring more than 50 fiberglass dolphin statues with unique designs.
 You’ll find Dolphins on Parade in several parts of Atlanta, including Centennial Olympic Park area, Pemberton Place, Downtown, Midtown and Buckhead.
 Check out the map to plan your route & see them all.